myscriptbox-org/gpg-man/README.md

-# man page for gpg-man.
+# man page for gpg-man
 ## NAME
 **gpg-man** manages the **gpg** key database.
 It also supports encrypting, decrypting, signing and verifying signatures with **gpg**
 ## SYNOPSIS